Pache83/m2pi.ca/content/authors/EdgarPache83/_index.md

 - '2021'
 ---
 Ph.D.
 Student, working on computational number theory.
 My research project is in the computation of modular polynomials of rank two Drinfel'd modules.
 Currently interested also in AI and ML.
-Lomg experience in teaching maths at high school as well as college.
+Long experience in teaching maths at high school as well as college.